16 Best Day Trips from Ljubljana, Slovenia

 How to get there

 Although there are plenty of public transportation options between Venice and Slovenia’s capital, none of them are particularly suitable for day-trippers.
 The only reasonable way to travel between the cities in one day is to either rent a car or take an organized tour.
+The drive between the cities is about 2 hours and 35 minutes.

-Since central Venice is car-free (and Italian drivers are indeed often as wild as their stereotype portrays!), the best option is the Day Trip to Venice from Ljubljana.
+Remember: Central Venice is car-free—and Italian drivers are indeed often as wild as their stereotype portrays!
+The easiest option is the Day Trip to Venice from Ljubljana.
+The tour includes round-trip transportation.

 Ryan O'Rourke